samxuxiang/mcmi/README.md

 # MCMI: Multi-Cycle Image Translation with Mutual Information Constraints

-This repository is the official implementation of MCMI training.
+Pytorch implementation of our MCMI method.

 ## Usage